ChristophP/elm-i18n-module-generator/README.md

 ## Contributing

-Run the tests with `npm test`.
-Submit a PR against the master branch or contact me to discuss ideas.
+If you find bugs are need additional features please open an issue or contact me to discuss ideas.
+If you want to write code check out the repo and add your code.
+Make sure to run the test with `npm test` before and add tests wherever it makes sense.
+Submit a PR against the master branch.

 ## Credits